ashish-singh09/IMDb/README.md

 - User Ratings and Reviews: Users can watch release date, ratings and summary or plot of the movie.

 ## Learn More
 This IMDb clone project aims to provide an engaging and user-friendly interface, making it easy for movie enthusiasts to explore and engage with their favorite films and TV shows.
-It is built using [NextJS](https://nextjs.org/docs) and showcases the implementation of [APIs], [Tailwind Css](https://tailwindcss.com/docs/installation), [TMDb](https://developer.themoviedb.org/docs/getting-started) movie data.
-Feel free to explore the code and contribute to further enhancements of the project.
+It is built using [NextJS](https://nextjs.org/docs) and showcases the implementation of APIs, [Tailwind Css](https://tailwindcss.com/docs/installation), [TMDb](https://developer.themoviedb.org/docs/getting-started) movie data.

 Feel free to customize and enhance this description based on the specific technologies, features, and unique aspects of your IMDb clone project.